Vaginoplasty: Pull through or Vecchietti procedure

 In treating Müllerian agenesis, the Vecchietti procedure is a laparoscopic surgical technique that produces a vagina of dimensions (depth and width) comparable to those of a natal vagina (ca. 8 cm deep).
-A small, plastic sphere called an olive is threaded (sutured) against the vaginal area; the threads are drawn though the vaginal skin, up through the abdomen, and through the navel.
+A small, plastic sphere called an olive is threaded (sutured) against the vaginal area; the threads are drawn through the vaginal skin, up through the abdomen, and through the navel.
 There, the threads are attached to a traction device, and then daily are drawn tight so that the olive is pulled inwards and stretches the vagina, by approximately 1 cm per day, thereby creating a vagina, approximately 7 cm deep by 7 cm wide, in 7 days.
 The mean operating room (OR) time for the Vecchietti vaginoplasty is approximately 45 minutes; yet, depending upon the patient and her indications, the procedure might require more time.
 The outcomes of Vecchietti technique via the laparoscopic approach are found to be comparable to the procedure using laparotomy.
 In vaginal hypoplasia, traction vaginoplasty such as the Vecchietti technique seems to have the highest success rates both anatomically (99%) and functionally (96%) among available treatments.

 Other surgical techniques that have been developed include ileal neovagina (Monti's technique), Creatsas vaginoplasty, Wharton–Sheares–George neovaginoplasty, or the Davydov procedure.
 The most widely used is the Vecchietti laparoscopic procedure.
 Sometimes sexual intercourse can result in the dilation of a newly constructed vagina.